Food dye, E-numbers and ADHD

 The FSA regulates colour additives to ensure that they are safe for human consumption.
 Regulation also helps ensure that foods with colouring are accurately labelled so that consumers know what they are eating.
 To determine the approval of an additive, the FSA studies the composition of it and how much is consumed and notes any health effects and safety factors that need to be observed.
 Once the food dye is approved, the FSA determines an appropriate level of use for that additive.
 The FSA only allows an additive to be approved if there is a reasonable certainty of no harm to consumers.

 There are two types of approved colour additives, dyes and lakes.
 Dyes are water-soluble and usually come in the form of powders, granules, or liquids.
-Lakes are not water-soluble.
-They are found in products containing fats and oils.
+Lakes are not water-soluble, and are found in products containing fats and oils.

 Some food colourings are synthetically produced.
 Other food colourings come from pigments of vegetables, minerals, or animals.
 Examples of these natural additives include beta-carotene, grape skin extract, caramel colour, and saffron.